iomicroservices/baselink-nuxt/content/services/tradespeople/network-engineer/intercom-system.md

 Booking through BaseLink is quick and online.
 Submit your request, receive an instant quote, and choose a time that works for you — all backed by our dedicated support team.

 #description
 All engineers are vetted, reviewed and experienced in access control systems.
-Whether you need a basic intercom or a more advanced entry solution, we’ll help you find the right fit.
+Whether you need a basic intercom or a more advanced entry solution, we'll help you find the right fit.

 #description
 Payment is collected on the day of service, with any extra time billed in fair 30-minute increments.
 Book intercom system installation{{$doc.location}} with BaseLink — and take control of who gets in, with the tap of a button.